AFC-AI2C-Cohort-04/coleman-code/cloud_native/week_2/task_1.md

   -var "resource_group=test_rg" .
 ```

-16.   connect to virtual machine and validate
+16.   press ctrl+Z and type 'bg' to move process to the background, connect to virtual machine and validate
 ```
 az vm create \
   --resource-group test_rg \